wise-introvert/imageboard/docs/engines/lynxchan.md

   // Whether the thread is sticky.
   pinned: false,

-  // Whether the thread is "rolling".
+  // Whether the thread is "trimming".
   cyclic: false,

   // The URL of the thumbnail of the first image posted in the thread, if any.